swosu/SwosuCsPythonExamples/CYOAG/Tips_On_Writing/Notes_from_the_internet.md

 The following link is a brief look at the blueprint of how to craft the story.
 Karen has also written a book on this. https://blog.karenwoodward.org/2014/06/how-to-write-choose-your-own-adventure.html

+Karen also has a book.
+I am going to take some time and read that book.

 Here is an article to explore if you want to focus more on the writing and app development.
 It is hosted by a publisher: https://www.chooseyourownadventurebooks.org/write.interactive.stories.html